 Log on to the console and go to the Instances page.
 In the top navigation bar, select the region in which the instance that you want to manage resides.
 Then, find the instance and click the instance ID.

-In the navigation pane on the left, click Service Availability.
+In the left-side navigation pane, click Service Availability.

 In the Data Node area, select the data shard that you want to switch over and click Failover.

-NoteIf the instance uses the cluster architecture, you can view the zones of the primary and secondary nodes for each data shard on this page.
+NoteIf the instance uses the cluster architecture, you can view the zones of the master and replica nodes for each data shard on this page.

 In the panel that appears, select an effective time for the switchover.

-Apply Immediately: The system performs the primary/secondary switchover immediately.
+Apply Immediately: The system performs the master/replica switchover immediately.

-Effective Within Maintenance Window: The system performs the switchover during the maintenance window that you set.
+Effective Within Maintenance Window: The system performs the switchover during the maintenance window that you configured.
 For more information about how to view and modify the maintenance window, see Set a maintenance window.

 NoteIf you select Effective Within Maintenance Window, the system immediately starts preparations, such as requesting resources and synchronizing data.
 The instance status changes to Switching, but this does not affect your services.
 The actual node role switchover and its associated impacts, such as transient disconnections and the read-only state, occur only when the Maintenance Window begins.